IBD causing bacteria discovered in mice

 Researchers from Hudson Institute of Medical Research, the Wellcome Sanger Institute, the University of Cambridge and collaborators, have discovered and named two new strains of bacteria in the microbiome of mice that cause Inflammatory Bowel Disease (IBD) symptoms.

-The study, published this month in Nature Microbiology, could force changes in the way IBD is studied, because it shows that these bacteria are commonly found in mice that are used in this type of research.
+The study, published in Nature Microbiology, could force changes in the way IBD is studied, because it shows that these bacteria are commonly found in mice that are used in this type of research.

 Dr Samuel Forster, first author from the Hudson Institute of Medical Research, Australia, said: “Mouse models are used widely to uncover more information on the development and treatment of Inflammatory Bowel Disease, however our research shows that the microbiome of these mice could impact on the results from these studies.”

 Inflammatory Bowel Disease, otherwise known as IBD, is a lifelong condition that impacts around 6.8 million people globally each year1.
 It occurs when there is chronic inflammation of the gastrointestinal tract and includes ulcerative colitis and Crohn’s disease1.
 IBD is considered a chronic condition, and when it flares up, it can cause debilitating symptoms that substantially reduce a patient’s quality of life.